 F.A.Q.

-Veterinary visits are stressful for many pets and while we, as owners, usually bring our pets comfort, this is not usually the case during veterinary visits.
-Dogs often feel the added stress of needing to protect their owner and this exacerbates their stress.
-Owner often times will be anxious about how nervous their pets are.
+Veterinary visits are stressful for many pets and while we, as owners, usually bring our pets comfort, this is not always the case during veterinary visits.
+Dogs often feel the added stress of needing to protect their owner which exacerbates their stress.
+Owners often times will be anxious about how nervous their pets are.
 Both dogs and cats are very intuitive and pick up on their owner’s anxiety, creating a viscous cycle.
 Removing pets from their owners often helps relieve their tension and make blood draws and urine collection much faster, less stressful, and, most importantly, safer for both our staff and your pet.

 There are certain vaccines that all pets should get.
 These are called “core” vaccines.
 Non-core vaccines are those given based on exposure risk.
 Whether your pet is indoor, outdoor, or both, exposed to other animals, travels frequently, or spends time in the woods or waterways are all important factors in deciding which vaccines your pet should get.
-Be sure to discuss your pet’s lifestyle with your veterinary staff so the best vaccine protocol can be implemented for your pet.
+During wellness visits, our staff will discuss your pet’s lifestyle and make recommendations about the vaccine protocol best suited to your pet.
+The one vaccine that is required by law for all pets to get is rabies due to this virus’s public health implications.

 No one likes going to the doctor but it can be even more stressful for pets than people.
 There are several things that you can do at home to help.